 - All of these actions allow you to move to an unoccupied station siding.
 If you end your movement at a station and there is not already one of your discs there, you can pay (but you don't have to - you might just want to block the station!) to place a disc on the station, gaining points and uncovering another ability on your player mat.
 Note that if you do not place a disc, you cannot do so in a future turn unless you first leave the station and then return.

 - In the turn when you place a disc on a station, you can also take the Stationmaster tile, if it is still available, by replacing it with one of your purchased workers (not one of the workers you start with).
 This will give you a one-time bonus or one or two permanent certificates, and possibly also some conditional victory points at the end of the game.
 Note that you lose the chance to take the Stationmaster tile if you do not do so in the turn when you place your disc.

 - Hire more workers.

-- The cost to hire is based on which row the worker is placed on.
+- The cost to hire is based on which row the worker has been placed on.

-- Only workers above the round marker are available.
+- Only workers in rows above the round marker are available.

 - If hiring a worker covers an action on your board, immediately perform that action if able.

 - Workers in the 5th and 6th column of your board are worth extra points - up to 24 points in total if you fill all of the worker spaces.

 - Trade with the natives/outlaws.

-- Pick up the native/outlaw tile and gain coins based on its position.
+- Pick up the native/outlaw tile and gain coins or an exchange token based on its position.
 Note that you cannot pick up one of these tiles by landing on it.

 - Clear a hazard.